 Everything you do as a content or copywriter is to provoke a desired response from the audience – usually to buy something.
 You are a providing a service to boost the profits of the company.

 But I think the sooner writers start to think about working as a writer as a business relationship with clients, the easier it is to be more objective about your work.
-This will help you start to get over impostor syndrome and the terror of feedback because you’re less attached to the work – which will help you improve your craft faster and earn more money.
+This will help you start to get over impostor syndrome and the terror of feedback because you’re less attached to the work – which will help you improve your craft faster and earn you more money.

 Feedback is awful.
-I would prefer if everyone just loved the work and never criticised it because I’m sad already.
+I would prefer if everyone just loved the work and never criticised it (because I’m sad already).
 But feedback is an important part of the job and is how you grow and get better.
 Sure, it will be awful sometimes.
 You’ll doubt whether you should even be a writer because your copy sounds like vomit.
 But some of us push through and just do it anyway, because what else would we do?

 The problem for fiction writers

-So you don’t write or you write in random bursts and swear you’re going to change and write more if only you put it in a calendar or Notion or whatever.
-But you more often than not don’t.
 That’s been me for a long time, but somehow I recently started writing more and looking forward to writing, even enjoying it.
 Wild.

 I don’t know what it is, but I’m really trying to give it a go, hence why I’ve started this blog back up.

-Overall, I’d say yeah if you like writing and can do it or learn it, yeah give it a go.
+Overall, I’d say if you like writing and can do it or learn it, give it a go.
 Just know, like any industry there are highs and lows, and it can be tough for fiction writers to take feedback when they’re used to writing stories they dreamt up.
 But if you can move past that, I’d recommend trying it.

 And no, it’s not about making lots of £5 jobs on Fiver or PeoplePerHour.
 If you can get experience and a portfolio together, you can start to get decent paid work.